-Layering HTV is an easy way to give dimension and variety to your shirt designs.
+Layering HTV is an easy way to give dimension and color to your shirt designs!

 Layering Heat Transfer Vinyl

-Siser EasyWeed HTV is my favorite type of HTV.
+Siser EasyWeed HTV is our favorite type of HTV.
 It’s a high quality brand, it’s easy to use, easy to weed, and it lasts well.

 Siser EasyWeed can be applied to the following fabrics:

 For this project I’m using this cute fox SVG which has several different layers in it.
 I’ve uploaded it to Cricut Design Space where I can customize and size it for my t-shirt.

 I’ve got three different mats (in DS) for each color in my design.
 Each mat will need to be mirrored because it is heat applied in reverse onto the t-shirt.

 I’m using the Cricut Explore Air 2 to cut out my vinyl.
 I’ve set my dial to ‘Iron On’ and have put my HTV shiny (colored) side down on the mat.
 And I’m cutting it with my standard blade.

 Once cut, I’ve weeded all the different pieces of my design and cut them into their separate parts.